tsafavi/codex/README.md

 ```
 Finally, set up a virtual environment, install the Python requirements, then launch Jupyter Notebook:
 ```
-python3.7 -m venv venv
+python3.7 -m venv myenv
-source venv/bin/activate
+source myenv/bin/activate
-pip install -r requirements.txt python -m ipykernel install --user --name=venv  # register your venv with jupyterlab jupyter notebook
+pip install -r requirements.txt python -m ipykernel install --user --name=myenv  # register your venv with jupyterlab jupyter lab
 ```
-You should now be able to open the ```Explore CoDEx.ipynb``` notebook in your browser, which provides a glimpse into how the datasets are structured and what kinds of information you can obtain from each dataset.
+Now, navigate to JupyterLab in your browser and open the ```Explore CoDEx.ipynb``` notebook in your browser,
+which provides a glimpse into how the datasets are structured and what kinds of information you can obtain from each dataset.
 We provide a simple data-loading API in ```codex.py``` that makes loading different data aspects, like descriptions, extracts, dataset splits, etc. straightforward.

 ## <a id="data">Data</a>